 Singer's courses at SVSU examine various public communication issues, including but not limited to message strategies, ethical dilemmas, ideology, identity and power, corporate-consumer culture, and democracy in the public sphere.
-Dr. Singer teaches courses on rhetoric in civic life, argumentation and debate, persuasion and attitude change, media and society, social movement communication, and communication theory.
+Professor Singer teaches courses on rhetoric in civic life, argumentation and debate, persuasion and attitude change, media and society, social movement communication, and communication theory.

 Selected Works